 What is ARCore?

-With ARCore, Google is officially acknowledging AR and trying to make it widely accessible.
-ARCore is a development platform that will allow Android app developers to quickly and easily build AR experiences into their apps and games.
-When it's finally live this winter, it'll use your Android device's camera, processors, and motion sensors in order to serve up immersive interactions.
+ARCore is a platform that enables Android app developers to quickly and easily build AR experiences into their apps and games.
+It can use your Android device's camera, processors, and motion sensors in order to serve up immersive interactions.

 How does ARCore work?